 Uganda is home to 1.1 million refugees, by far the largest number in Africa.
 The country also has 1.2 million people living with HIV and faces regular outbreaks of communicable diseases.

 Focusing our activities on certain vulnerable groups who are disproportionately affected, Doctors Without Borders/Médecins Sans Frontières (MSF) provides screening, treatment, and support for people living with HIV, sexual and reproductive health care for adolescents, and medical assistance for refugees.
+Learn how you can best help in Uganda and other countries.

 Improving access to treatment for HIV